Unraveling the collision scenario of the dissociative galaxy cluster Abell 56 through hydrodynamic simulations: Introduction

 During the merger process, in a first-order approximation, the so-called weak lensing mass bias (hereafter WL mass bias) is modulated by variations in the cluster concentration parameter.
 In the extreme case of a major merger, i.e., when the mass ratio between the two most massive clusters is less than two \citep{Martel14}, the WL mass bias has the potential to overestimate real cluster masses by up to 60 percent \citep{Lee23}, suggesting that the measured masses presented in the existing literature may significantly deviate from the actual values.
 Beyond concerns about the accuracy of mass determination, this discrepancy can exert a substantial influence on the description of the cluster formation history.

-Although multi-wavelength observations can trace various components of a cluster, including DM, gas, and stellar content, they can only capture a singular moment in the cluster formation process, which spans several gigayears \citep[e.g.,][]{Okabe19,Tam20b,Monteiro-Oliveira21,Monteiro-Oliveira22a,Alden22,HyeongHan23}.
+Although multi-wavelength observations can trace various components of a cluster, including DM, gas, and stellar content, they can only capture a single moment in the cluster formation process, which spans several gigayears \citep[e.g.,][]{Okabe19,Tam20b,Monteiro-Oliveira21,Monteiro-Oliveira22a,Alden22,HyeongHan23}.
 While a detailed depiction of the current merger phase offers valuable insights, it alone cannot reveal the long- and short-term effects of the merger process.
-For instance, the anticipated subtle spatial offset between luminous and dark components, often considered an observational manifestation of self-interacting DM \citep[SIDM;][]{Adhikari22}, tends to increase with time after the pericentric passage \citep{Fischer21}.
+For instance, the anticipated subtle spatial offset between luminous and dark components, often considered an observational manifestation of self-interacting DM \citep[SIDM;][]{Adhikari22}, depends on the time elapsed after the pericentric passage, even in the late merger phases \citep{Fischer21}.
 Consequently, this temporal dependence must be considered to translate observed spatial offsets into a more physically meaningful quantity, such as the SIDM cross-section \citep[$\sigma/m$;][]{Wittman17}.
-Another time-dependent phenomenon is the impact of the cluster merger on modifying the star formation activity in member galaxies \citep[e.g.,][]{Kelkar20,Wittman23b}.
+Another time-dependent phenomenon is the impact of the cluster merger on modifying the star formation activity in member galaxies \citep[e.g.,][]{Kelkar20,Kelkar23,Wittman24}.
 These examples underscore the importance of numerical simulations, whether DM-only or hydrodynamical, to provide a comprehensive description of the process—from pre-collision to the late stages of cluster formation.
 A crucial aspect of these follow-up simulations is that they are informed by observational constraints, primarily cluster masses \citep[][]{Molnar20,Doubrawa20,Machado22,Valdarnini23}.
 Therefore, understanding the potential impacts of using biased masses in the merger description provided by these simulations is of utmost importance.

-The main goal of this paper was to reproduce the observational features of A$56$ from hydrodynamic $N$-body simulations capable of reproducing its dynamic history.
-Additionally, we explored the application of WL mass bias correction to A$56$ dissociative merger scenarios based on the evolution of the concentration parameter and previous findings by \cite{Lee23}.
+The main goal of this paper was to reproduce the observational features of A56 from hydrodynamic $N$-body simulations capable of reproducing its dynamic history.
+As a secondary goal, we also explored the application of WL mass bias correction to A56 dissociative merger scenarios based on the evolution of the concentration parameter and previous findings by \cite{Lee23}.

 The paper is divided as follows.
 In Section~\ref{sec:simulation_setup}, we present details about the simulation setup.
 In Section~\ref{sec:results}, we present the results of the collision scenario, perform analyses about the evolution of the concentration parameter, and apply the WL mass bias correction to explore the consequences in the gas morphology and mean temperature.
 Summary and conclusions are given in Section~\ref{sec:summary_and_conclusions}.
 We assume a standard $\Lambda$CDM cosmology model with $\Omega_\Lambda = 0.70$, $\Omega_M = 0.30$ and $H_0 = 70$\,km\,s$^{-1}$\,Mpc$^{-1}$.